scharf/guide/content/deployment.md

 ```

 * `ROOT_URL` is the base URL for your Meteor project
-* `PORT` is port at which the application is running
+* `PORT` is the port at which the application is running
 * `MONGO_URL` is a [Mongo connection string URI](https://docs.mongodb.com/manual/reference/connection-string/) supplied by the MongoDB provider.